organicmaps/organicmaps/tools/python/maps_generator/README.md

 # The url to the file with md5 sum of the planet.
 # PLANET_MD5_URL:
 # The url to WorldCoasts.geom and WorldCoasts.rawgeom(without file name).
+# You can write file:///path/to/coasts/.
+Files latest.geom and latest.rawgeom must be on this URL.
 # PLANET_COASTS_URL:
 # The url to the subway file.
 # SUBWAY_URL: